rahulmuralitechnology/Stack/node_js.md

-Sure, I can help you create an API for a database using Node.js.
 Here are the steps to follow:

 1. Set up the environment: First, you need to install Node.js on your system.
 Once installed, create a new directory for your project and open a command prompt in that directory.